annashipman/annashipman.github.io/_posts/2015-07-24-technical-career-paths.md

 GDS.</p>
 <h2>It’s still a work in progress</h2>
 <p>We’ve made some changes based on the feedback from the tech line managers,
-and with input from <a href="https://twitter.com/jamesholloway">James Holloway</a>, then a writer at GDS, we produced the next version, which you can also download as a PDF: <a href="https://gdstechnology.blog.gov.uk/wp-content/uploads/sites/31/2015/07/Career_pathing_for_technologists_v2.0.pdf">Career_pathing_for_technologists_v2.0</a>.
+and with input from James Holloway, then a writer at GDS, we produced the next version, which you can also download as a PDF: <a href="https://gdstechnology.blog.gov.uk/wp-content/uploads/sites/31/2015/07/Career_pathing_for_technologists_v2.0.pdf">Career_pathing_for_technologists_v2.0</a>.
 We’re now using it, and all technologists at GDS have had an opportunity to work out their career plan with their line managers.
-There are still many areas for improvement, and <a href="https://twitter.com/alicebartlett">Alice Bartlett</a>,
+There are still many areas for improvement, and <a href="https://alicebartlett.co.uk/">Alice Bartlett</a>,
-<a href="https://twitter.com/edds">Edd Sowden</a> and others are currently
+<a href="https://e26.co.uk/">Edd Sowden</a> and others are currently
 working on the next iteration.</p>
 <p>One interesting point is that we may have gone too far the other way on
 removing detail.
 I suspect the way to balance this will be around how we